Your example will work with “OAuth1a” version?

 thanks for your help!

-No, SSO is mutually exclusive and disables all other forms of auth.
+No, SSO is mutually exclusive and disables local logins.

 @DanielMarquard Were you successful in getting SSO via Blackboard.
 I’m thinking Discourse could be a great alternative to BB discussions.